mblukac/crossfit_webscrape/README.md

 The script contains some basic data management and cleaning for the scraped text.

 ## **Analysis 1:** Cardio Heatmap
 How often do Crossfiters do cardio?
 Let us see on the following heatmap.
-Red color indicates more cardio exercises in the workout.
+The darker the color, the more cardio exercises occured in the workout.

 ![Crossfit: Cardio Heatmap](Heatmap_CardioCalendar.png)